anontechnology/vizivault-platform/README.md

 | `database.host`                  | Hostname used to connect to the Mongo cluster | `localhost`                                    |
 | `database.port`                  | Port used to connect to the Mongo cluster     | `27017`                                        |

-For additional configuration, see the [MongoDB® Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/mongodb)
+For additional configuration of the MongoDB® Chart, see the [MongoDB® Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/mongodb)